Home Page

 53.

 ... themselves, to take a certain attitude toward ...
-BB p.50, We Agnostics Go to page 50 in the Big Book
+BB We Agnostics, p.50

 They flatly declare that since they have come to believe in a Power greater than themselves, to take a certain attitude toward that Power, and to do certain simple things, there has been a revolutionary change in their way of living and thinking.